percona/pmm-doc/docs/quickstart.md

 === "PostgreSQL"

-    Before you add a PostgreSQL database for monitoring you should have a [database account for PMM]((https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html#create-a-database-account-for-pmm).
+    Before you add a PostgreSQL database for monitoring, you should have a [database account for PMM]((https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html#create-a-database-account-for-pmm).

     To add a PostgreSQL database instance for monitoring: